 Since most of the ImprovOlympic’s students and performers always affectionately referred to the theater as “iO” (ie. “I’m heading to iO, wanna come?”), the theaters’ name was subsequently -and appropriately- changed to simply “iO.”

 After almost 20 years in Chicago’s Wrigleyville neighborhood, Charna Halpern bought a building in Chicago’s Lincoln Park neighborhood and moved the iO Theater to it’s new home at 1501 N. Kingsbury st.

-The new iO Theater now boasts 4 theaters, including The Mission Theater (run by improv legends David Pasquesi and TJ Jagodowski), 2 bars, and an expanced Training Center, a kitchen, and an Events space.
+The new iO Theater now boasts 4 theaters, 2 bars, and an expanced Training Center, a kitchen, and an Events space.